 Because Listeria can grow even at refrigeration temperatures of 40 degrees or below, use all perishable items that are precooked or ready-to-eat as soon as possible and clean your refrigerator on a regular basis.

-"Zika virus is a teratogen, which means it can cause birth defects such as microcephaly, limb contractures, seizures, developmental delay, and blindness," according to Dr. Laura Riley, obstetrician and gynecologist-in-chief at NewYork-Presbyterian and Weill Cornell Medicine.
+"Zika virus is a teratogen, which means it can cause birth defects such as microcephaly, limb contractures, seizures, developmental delay, and blindness," according to Laura Riley, M.D., obstetrician and gynecologist-in-chief at NewYork-Presbyterian and Weill Cornell Medicine.

 Group B Strep